-Research Mentor's Responsibility: Make initial contact with potential advisory committee members to ask if they are willing to serve on the student's committee.
+Research Mentor's Responsibility: The mentor is responsible for making initial contact with potential advisory committee members to ask if they are willing to serve on the student's committee.
 Normally this will be done shortly after the student has passed the Qualifying Exam, but changes in the advisory committee composition may occur at different times during the degree.
 Research mentors also are responsible for helping to ensure that advisory meetings occur on time.